meganz/MEGAchat/Readme.md

 Note that you cannot take the NDK_PATH env var set by the `android-commands.sh` script since you must not source it in this shell, as already explained.
 Also, we need to hack the webrtc build system to use the gnustl C++ runtime instead of stlport.
-This is important because we have to use the same runtime at least in the webrtc module of Karere, and stlport does not have good support for C++, exceptions are disabled and we use them a lot.
+This is important because we have to use the same runtime at least in the webrtc module of Karere, and stlport does not have good support for C++11, exceptions are disabled and we use them a lot.
 However there are some small fixes to webrtc code to be compatible with gnustl.
 To make all these changes easy, a patch is included that takes care of everything, and also fixes the sanitized_options build issue (described below).
 The patch is located at `karere-native/webrtc-build/android/webrtc.patch`. verify that you are in